ChallengeOfTheDark/Whiter-Arctic-Wolves/README.md

 If you'd like only one wolf to be replaced, the male, female or juvenile, you can download just the file you want.

 _**I update my mods within the first three days of a Planet Zoo update.
 If that doesn't happen it means I don't have internet and will update as soon as I get it.
 Please do not update my mods.
-I will do it myself.**_
+I will do it myself.
+Do not repost or reupload my mods.**_
 ![Planet Zoo Screenshot 2020 09 07 - 15 03 06 33](https://user-images.githubusercontent.com/81271936/124169632-1d431680-daaf-11eb-9aa0-77cf29d29ddf.png)
 ![Planet Zoo Super-Resolution 2020 09 06 - 19 45 39 44](https://user-images.githubusercontent.com/81271936/124169646-246a2480-daaf-11eb-9253-880b05302ad2.jpg)